NCI ID NCI-2020-00768

 • Patients must be offered the opportunity to participate in specimen banking.
 With patient consent, residuals from specimens submitted will be retained and banked for future research

-• Patients must be informed of the investigational nature of this study and must sign and give written informed consent in accordance with institutional and federal guidelines.
-For participants with impaired decision making capabilities, legally authorized representatives may sign and give informed consent on behalf of study participants in accordance with applicable federal, local, and Central Institutional Review Board (CIRB) regulations
+• Patients must be informed of the investigational nature of this study and must sign and give written informed consent in accordance with fedral, local, institutional and Central Institutional Review Board (CIRB) guidelines unless they are unable to provide consent based on age (< 18 years) or based on impaired decision-making capabilities.
+For patients < 18 years of age or with impaired decision making capabilities, parents or other legally authorized representatives must sign and give informed consent on behalf of study participants in accordance with applicable federal, local, institutional and CIRB regulations

 • As a part of the Oncology Patient Enrollment Network (OPEN) registration process the treating institution's identity is provided in order to ensure that the current (within 365 days) date of institutional review board approval for this study has been entered in the system